-The process of marrying overseas can be time-consuming and expensive.
-Procedures vary from country to country, and some require lengthy preparation.
-If you plan to marry in a foreign country, you should find out the requirements of that country before you travel.
+Getting married overseas can be time-consuming and expensive.
+The process is different from country to country, and some need preparation.
+If you plan to marry in a foreign country, find out the requirements of that country before you travel.

 Some of the requirements you might encounter are:

-- Parties must be resident in that country for a specified period of time before a marriage may be performed there.
+- Residence in a country for a specified time before you can get married there.

 - Blood tests.